ARARMA Model

 The ARMA stage estimates $(\varphi_1,\ldots,\varphi_p,\,\theta_1,\ldots,\theta_q,\,\sigma^2)$ via Nelder-Mead.
 The code log-parameterizes the variance for numerical stability.

 Information criteria.
-With effective residual length $n_{\text{eff}}$ and $k=p+q$ parameters (variance excluded), the log-likelihood $\ell$ yields
+With effective residual length $n_{\text{eff}}$ and $k=p+q+1$ parameters (including variance), the log-likelihood $\ell$ yields

 \[\mathrm{AIC}=2k-2\ell, \qquad \mathrm{BIC}=(\log n_{\text{eff}})\,k-2\ell.\]